open/close all folders

 - In Appleseed, Deunan sleeps on the floor instead of the bed after being taken from the wasteland into Olympus.
 She's spent the last few years roughing it in a battlezone environment, so curling up into a corner for rest is the only thing she was used to.

-- Similarly, Sousuke Sagara of Full Metal Panic! makes a habit of sleeping under his bed, as a manifestation of the paranoia he carries over from his years as a Child Soldier.
+- Sousuke Sagara of Full Metal Panic! makes a habit of sleeping under his bed, as a manifestation of the paranoia he carries over from his years as a Child Soldier.
 And, considering the extremely limited space and the decided uncomfortable-ness of the area in question, sleeping there tends to noticeably deter any of his many admirers from trying to cop a feel on him while he's asleep.
+He usually keeps a weapon nearby too, and on some occasions, he sleeps with his eyes open.
+Creepy

 - In Strike Witches, Francesca Luccini often sleeps in high, perched, narrow structures like tree branches and beam girders, possibly reflecting her Cat Girl nature.